petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 - Top Pages Asset Appears On: A graph showing the top three pages with most visitors where this document is used.

-- Downloads By Technology: A breakdown of the different kinds of devices users are downloading this document from.
+- Downloads By Technology: A breakdown of the different kinds of devices downloading this document.

 ![The Performance tab shows different metrics for the selected document.](./content-dashboard-interface/images/12.png)